 The 7,000 BTC Heist

-Binance discovered the breach on May 7, 2019 at 17:15:24 (UTC) revealing that the attackers “used a variety of techniques, including phishing, viruses and other attacks” to “obtain a large number of user API keys, 2FA codes, and potentially other info.”
+Binance discovered the hack on May 7, 2019 at 17:15:24 (UTC) revealing that the attackers “used a variety of techniques, including phishing, viruses and other attacks” to “obtain a large number of user API keys, 2FA codes, and potentially other info.”
 In response, the exchange is weighing on different avenues to prevent transaction break-down and dissipation.
 The hack came a few weeks after Binance partnered with CipherTrace, a sought after blockchain analytics company.

 “ We have discovered a large-scale security breach today, May 7, 2019 at 17:15:24 (UTC).
 Hackers were able to obtain a large number of user API keys, 2FA codes, and potentially other info.
 The hackers used a variety of techniques, including phishing, viruses and other attacks.
 We are still concluding all possible methods used.
 There may also be additional affected accounts that have not been identified yet.”